Get Tech Tips

 Most commercial buildings require that a good amount of outdoor air be brought into the building to dilute VOCs (volatile organic compounds), reduce CO2 buildup, and replenish oxygen levels.

-In many cases, this fresh air requirement is accomplished through fresh air intakes on the HVAC equipment.
+In many cases, this fresh air requirement is accomplished through fresh air intake on the HVAC equipment.
 However, buildings are increasingly using dedicated fresh air machines as ductless, and VRF systems have recently become more popular.

 The type shown above is most often used in kitchens, where there is significant exhaust air.
 When air is exhausted, you must add back outdoor air to achieve balanced ventilation.
 In the past, we would see many restaurants and grocery stores pump unconditioned makeup air into the kitchens.
 Then, we would see moisture issues and everything that entails in humid climates and hot kitchens.
 (To learn more about makeup air in restaurants from a fire safety perspective, check out Christopher Stephens's article about it HERE.)